melanchall/drywetmidi/Docs/articles/playback/Data-tracking.md

 ![Move from note with TrackNotes set to true](images/NotesTrack-FromNote-True.png)

-So we want here to jump from the middle of a note to the time after the note.
-As in previous example if `TrackNotes` is `false`, just the current time of the playback will be changed.
-But if in case of `true`, new _Note Off_ event will be generated and played when we jump to the new time.
+So we want to jump from the middle of a note to the time after the note.
+As in the previous example, if `TrackNotes` is `false`, just the current time of the playback will be changed.
+But if in case of `true`, a new _Note Off_ event will be generated and played when we jump to the new time.

 So `TrackNotes = true` tells playback to track time jumps when the current time pointer of the playback either leaves a note or enters one to finish or start the note correspondingly.